-Cristiano Volk is an Italian photographer who lives and works in a small town called Staranzano in northeastern Italy.
+Cristiano Volk is an Italian photographer who lives and works in Venice.

 After a short period of study at the Spazio Labo’ in Bologna, he has worked with artists such as Massimo Mastrorillo at the D.O.O.R.
 Academy and Federico Clavarino.

-The following year his second book was Mélaina Cholé published by the American publishing house Yoffy Press coming selected by the magazines Internazionale, Photobookstore and Photobook Journal as one of the best books published in 2020.
+In 2020 his second book Mélaina Cholé was published by the American publishing house Yoffy Press and awarded by the magazines Internazionale, Photobookstore and Photobook Journal as one of the best books of the year.

 In June 2020 he was selected among the finalists of the COMBAT prize.